 Lumbar traction.
-Although it may be helpful in some patients, traction has very limited results.
+Although it may be helpful in some patients, traction offers very limited results.
 There is no scientific evidence of its effectiveness.

 Anti-inflammatory medications.
 Because stenosis pain is caused by pressure on a spinal nerve, reducing inflammation (swelling) around the nerve may relieve pain.
 Non-steroidal anti-inflammatory drugs (NSAIDs) initially provide pain relief.
-When used over the course of 5-10 days, they can also have an anti-inflammatory effect.
+When used over the course of 5 to 10 days, they can also have an additional anti-inflammatory effect.

-Most people are familiar with nonprescription NSAIDs, such as aspirin and ibuprofen.
+Most people are familiar with nonprescription NSAIDs, such as aspirin, ibuprofen, and naproxen.
 Whether over-the-counter or prescription strength, these medicines must be used carefully.
-They can lead to gastritis or stomach ulcers.
+They can lead to gastritis, stomach ulcers, and kidney problems.
 If you develop acid reflux or stomach pains while taking an anti-inflammatory, be sure to talk with your doctor.

-Steroid injections.
+Steroid injections, also known as epidural steroid injections.
 Cortisone is a powerful anti-inflammatory drug.
 Cortisone injections around the nerves or in the "epidural space" can decrease swelling, as well as pain.
 They also reduce numbness, but not weakness, in the legs.
-Patients should receive no more than three injections a year.
+Patients should receive no more than three injections per year.

 Chiropractic manipulation.
 Chiropractic manipulation is generally safe and can help with some of the pain from lumbar stenosis.
-Care should be taken if a patient has osteoporosis or disk herniation.
+Take care, however, if you have osteoporosis or a herniated disk.
 Manipulation of the spine in these cases can worsen symptoms or cause other injuries.

-Surgery for lumbar spinal stenosis is generally reserved for patients who have poor quality of life due to pain and weakness.
-Patients may complain of difficulty walking for extended periods of time.
-This is often the reason that patients consider surgery.
+Surgery for lumbar spinal stenosis is generally reserved for people who have poor quality of life due to pain and weakness, including difficulty walking for extended periods of time.
+This is often the reason that people consider surgery.

 There are two main surgical options to treat lumbar spinal stenosis: laminectomy and spinal fusion.
 Both options can result in excellent pain relief.
 Be sure to discuss the advantages and disadvantages of both with your doctor.

 Spinal fusion.
-If arthritis has progressed to spinal instability, a combination of decompression and stabilization or spinal fusion may be recommended.
+If arthritis has progressed to spinal instability, your surgeon may recommend a combination of decompression and stabilization or spinal fusion.

 Rehabilitation.
 After surgery, you may stay in the hospital for a short time, depending on your health and the procedure performed.
-Healthy patients who undergo just decompression may go home the same or next day, and may return to normal activities after only a few weeks.
+Healthy people who undergo decompression alone may go home the same or next day and may return to normal activities after only a few weeks.
 Fusion generally adds 2 to 3 days to the hospital stay.

 Your surgeon may give you a brace or corset to wear for comfort.
-He or she will likely encourage you to begin walking as soon as possible.
-Most patients only need physical therapy to strengthen their backs.
+They will likely encourage you to begin walking as soon as possible.
+Most people only need physical therapy to strengthen their backs.